Product Dogfooding in Software Development: A Quick Guide (+Best Practices)

 Feedback analysis is the next step.

-Depending on your research methods this could be by:
+Depending on your research methods, this could be by:

-• Analyzing session recordings and heatmaps for usability issues.
+- Analyzing session replays for usability issues.

-• Inspecting support tickets and bug reports.
+- Inspecting support tickets and bug reports.

 What if you’re not getting any valuable insights?
 Review and adjust your testing protocols.